thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 * This command take no arguments.
 * If an error status is returned, the executable is removed from the list of plugins.
 * The list is returned using [CSV with tabulations as separators](https://en.wikipedia.org/wiki/Tab-separated_values).
-  The first value in the tab separated values must be name of the module and the second value must be the version of the module.
+  Each line has two values separated by a tab: the name of the module then the version of that module.
 ### The `prepare` command

 The `prepare` command is invoked by the sm-agent before a sequence of install and remove commands